Oct. 18th, 2014

 Congress Hall at Nazi Rally Grounds in Nuremberg/Germany

-Nuremberg is world-known for its Christkindlesmarkt, but it also has many sights which are worth visiting like the impressing Imperial Castle, medieval St. Lorenz Church or the Toy Museum for example.
-But Nuremberg once was “Stadt der Reichsparteitage” (city of the party rallies) – a fact which was not easy for the town to deal with.
-Until they decided to use part of the monumental Congress Hall for the museum and documentation center which opened in 2001.
-The “Dokumentationszentrum Reichsparteitagsgelände” soon made it to No. 1 on tripadvisor.
+Nazi Rally Grounds.
+Nuremberg is widely known for its Christkindlesmarkt, but it also has many sights which are worth visiting such as the impressive Imperial Castle, medieval St. Lorenz Church or the Toy Museum.
+But Nuremberg once was “Stadt der Reichsparteitage” (City of The Party Rallies) – a fact which was not easy for the town to deal with … until they decided to use part of the monumental Congress Hall for the museum and documentation center which opened in 2001.
+The “Dokumentationszentrum Reichsparteitagsgelände” soon made it to No. 1 on TripAdvisor.
 To start with the review first – the documentation center is very well done – and even if you are interested in World War II only a little bit, you may consider a visit.
-Definitely if you are in Nuremberg anyway or maybe, if you are traveling along the Romantic Road (Nuremberg is just about an hour from Rothenburg ob der Tauber).
+Definitely, if you are already in Nuremberg or traveling along the Romantic Road (Nuremberg is just about an hour from Rothenburg ob der Tauber).
 This day trip is part of the 8-DAY HISTORY RAIL TOUR: “FASCINATION AND TERROR” – RISE AND FALL OF THE THIRD REICH.

 How to get there